JRC1995/Abstractive-Summarization/README.md

 I will be using concatenation.

-hidden_encoder is the final list of encoded hidden state
+hidden_encoder is the final list of encoded hidden states.

 The first decoder input is the word vector representation of <SOS> which siginfies the start of decoding.

-I am using the first encoded_hidden_state as the initial decoder state.
+I am using the first encoded_hidden_state as the initial decoder hidden state.
 The first encoded_hidden_state may have the least past context (none actually) but, it will have the most future context.

 The next decoder hidden state is generated from the initial decoder input and the initial decoder state.